orbeon/orbeon-forms-doc/form-runner/api/other/property-provider.md

 }
 ```

 Note that in many cases, only `getPropertiesIfNeeded()` needs to be implemented, as `getCacheKey()` has a default implementation which returns an empty `Optional`.
-Also, several of th parameters to `getPropertiesIfNeeded()` might not be needed.
+Also, several of the parameters to `getPropertiesIfNeeded()` might not be needed.
 However, `eTag` is a major component of the caching mechanism, so it must be handled properly.

 In addition, the following context interfaces are provided to give access to information about the current request: